shahanneda/nanim/README.md

    """Rotate
     Parameters:
-    angle (float): the angle to rotate, either in degrees or radians set by pi mode. duration (float): duration of animationn in seconds blocking (bool): whether this animation should stop other animations until its done around (Point): a point to rotate around, default is the center of the object pi_mode (bool): whetor the angle is in degrees or radians
+    angle (float): the angle to rotate, either in degrees or radians set by pi mode. duration (float): duration of animation in seconds blocking (bool): whether this animation should stop other animations until its done around (Point): a point to rotate around, default is the center of the object pi_mode (bool): whetor the angle is in degrees or radians